Harrow International School Hong Kong

 Harrow International School Hong Kong is a British international boarding school and day school in Tuen Mun, Hong Kong.
 It was opened on 3 September 2012 and was the first British boarding school to be opened in Hong Kong.
 It was also the third in the Harrow family of schools in the Asia region in association with Harrow School and the John Lyon School in London.
 The school provides a British independent style of education from Early Years to Y13.

-It has been continuously recognized since 2020 as one of the world's 150 leading schools and amongst top 15 in Southeast Asia by The Schools Index.
+The school has been recognized since 2020 as one of the world's 150 leading schools and amongst top 15 in Southeast Asia by The Schools Index.

 Background

 The school is built on the site of a former army barracks, in So Kwun Wat, Tuen Mun District in the New Territories.
 The land was allocated by the Hong Kong government in late 2009.
 The school pays an annual lease of HK $1,000 for the government land.